 The Respondent is:

-A corporation organized ar whom b this proposal, is authorized A limited liability company whom bearing proposal, is authorized to e A partnership organized up county of, whom, whom, whom, whom, whom, whom, whom, whom, who must represent the proposal or a partnership organized up the proposal or a partnership orga and doing business under the laws of the state of, for earing the office title of whose signature is affixed to to execute contracts on behalf of respondent.
-If doing business under the laws of the state of for a given title of whose signature is affixed to this execute contract on behalf of the LLC.
-Inder the laws of and filed with the state of, and ose members are (list street and mailing address for each.)
-Iture with address, is affixed to this RFP.
+- A corporation organized and doing business under the laws of the state of , for whom bearing the office title of whose signature is affixed to this proposal, is authorized to execute contracts on behalf of respondent. - A limited liability company doing business under the laws of the state of for whom bearing the title of whose signature is affixed to this proposal, is authorized to execute contract on behalf of the LLC. - A partnership organized under the laws of and filed with the state of , and county of , whose members are (list street and mailing address for each.) - An individual, whose signature with address, is affixed to this RFP.

-sic requirements of this RFP and its scope of services, including all eby agrees to offer the services as specified in the RFP.
+Respondent has examined the basic requirements of this RFP and its scope of services, including all Addendum (if applicable) and hereby agrees to offer the services as specified in the RFP.

-Respondent agrees that this subridays after the scheduled submissi mission may not be withdrawn for a period of ninety (90) calendar on deadline.
+Respondent agrees that this submission may not be withdrawn for a period of ninety (90) calendar days after the scheduled submission deadline.

-Date:, 2013
+Date: , 2013

-Signature
+,

-Name Title
+Title

-Firm

-Address

-Phone Fax
+Fax

-Email Webpage
+Webpage

+Fax Fax